commit-live-students/eda_project/q02_plot/README.md

 | Return | dtype | description |
 | --- | --- | --- |
 | Plot | | outliers for all given columns |

+So what are you waiting for let's get started !